 There are quite a few Digital Marketing Training Institutes in India that offer such courses in India.
 Chennai alone has about 20+ Digital Marketing Training institutes that offer such courses in the offline space.
 Bangalore has about 22+ Digital Marketing Training institutes in Bangalore.

-While training candidates in PR agencies and advertising agencies, I do see them taking a lot of effort to add Digital Marketing in their skill sets as they believe in climbing up the Digital Marketing ladder is an imperative to succeed.
+While training candidates in PR agencies and advertising agencies, I do see them taking a lot of effort to add Digital Marketing in their skill sets as they believe in climbing up the Digital Marketing ladder is imperative to succeed.

 Yes, you cannot deny that fact now!